marijnh/Eloquent-JavaScript/18_http.md

 ```

 Browsers make `GET` requests to fetch the resources needed to display
 a web page.
-A web page may also contain forms, which allow information
+A page may also contain forms, which allow information
 entered by the user to be sent as a request for a new page when the
 form is submitted.